brymacto/flatfile_bug_repro/readme.md

 Summary of the bug: with this configuration and file, rows that are not meeting the specified validations are being submitted even though they should be discarded.

+The conditions to produce the bug appear to be to have a column that is unmapped, as well as a checkbox column.

 ## Getting set up
 - Copy `.env.sample` to `.env` and insert your flatfile license key
 - `yarn run start` to start server